NatXiao/LasISC-Hostel/README.md

 ## Why this choice?

 We choose this topic because we found it interesting.
-We still have hotel that doesn't have a informatized service for register everything, so it would be useful for people who works on this topic, especially for small business.
+We still find hotel that doesn't have a computerised system for the check-in or the check-out, so it would be useful for people who works on this topic, especially for small business.
 We want the administration to be simple and easy.

 ## Complexity / Particularity / Modelisation